christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **9.3 Islam**

 Islam is a surviving (albeit subverted) sect of the original Bosphoran Imperial Cult.

-The name of the "Quraysh" tribe of Mecca derives from Quresh (Cyrus) and "Ta-Rex" (Royal One).
-They were a Scythian-Arabian noble clan.

 King Izates of Monobazus's (Isa in the Quran) son was named Zamaris (Zamaris the Babylonian jew) and Zamaris has the same meaning as Muhammad.